 Find Del Dotto Vineyards at 1055 Atlas Peak Road, Napa, CA 94558

 If you prefer to relax outdoors and sip wine on a terrace, the Round Pond Estate has the perfect place for you.
 Their large terrace area has a mixture of covered and open-air spaces with plenty of space and seating.
 You can find a quiet corner and not have to worry too much about the terrace becoming crowded.
 This cozy space looks out over beautiful scenes of Napa Valley.

 Another selling point for this pretty Napa Valley winery is that they make so much great tasting food and other produce here.
 The best way to experience this is with the Garden-to-Table Brunch package.
 Here you can enjoy a multi-course family brunch made from ingredients grown on the estate.
 You can also try their very own Round Pond olive oil.
 This Brunch experience costs $195 per person.

 Find Round Pond Estate at 875 Rutherford Road, Napa, CA 94558

 Many keen wine tasters will favor those wineries with the traditional vibes and the nods to European traditions.
 It feels right for a vineyard even if you are in California, not Italy or France.
-Yet, that doesn't mean that there aren't beautiful sites out there in Napa with a more modern approach.
+Yet, that doesn't mean that there aren't beautiful sites out there in Napa Valley with a more modern approach.
 A walk through the vineyards can be twice as enjoyable while critiquing modern art.
-You might argue that a glass of red wine makes modern art more accessible.
+You might argue that a glass of cabernet sauvignon or pinot noir makes modern art more accessible.
 One winery that embraced the connection between art and wine tasting is HALL St. Helena.
 It is known for its giant steel Bunny Foo Foo statue by artist Lawrence Argent.